 - Public Library: The Sausalito Public Library is located at 420 Litho Street in the City Hall building off Caledonia Street.
 The Library is open seven days a week and provides comfortable seating, public internet stations, free Wi-Fi for laptop users, story times and special programs for children, evening lectures and discussion groups for adults, and large collections of books and other materials for adults and children.
 The Library is a member of the MARINet consortium of libraries in Marin County.

 - Community Development: The Community Development Department consists of a Planning Division and a Building Division.
 The Planning Division processes applications for discretionary planning permits for development projects proposed by private individuals and undertakes the preparation of advanced planning projects such as plan and ordinance amendments.
-The division provides staff support for the Planning Commission and the Historical Landmarks Board, as well as the City Council.
+The division provides staff support for the Planning Commission and the Historic Preservation Commission, as well as the City Council.
 Additionally, the Code Enforcement Officer enforces the City's development regulations and permit conditions.

 The Building Division ensures that private and public construction projects comply with California construction codes.
 Building Division employees also provide information to the public on compliance with construction codes.

 - Public Works: The Department of Public Works (DPW) is responsible for the design, construction, management, and maintenance of the City's infrastructure, including streets, trees, sidewalks, stairs, steps, pathways, parking lots, parks, creeks (in public easements or public rights-of-way), shorelines, sewers and storm drains, buildings and structures, vehicles and equipment, street lights, and traffic signals.
 In addition, we facilitate environmental compliance, sustainability, protection of trees, and floodplain administration.
 The Department of Public Works is a key responding agency in emergencies involving our infrastructure, as well as weather emergencies and other disasters with the potential for adverse impacts on public health or the environment.